caru/StenoTutor/README.md

 StenoTutor - Learn to stenotype
 ===============================

-With StenoTutor you can learn to stenotype on your QWERTY keyboard, also thanks to [Plover](https://github.com/plover/plover), an open source application which transforms your QWERTY keyboard in a stenograph, while still providing full control of your operating system.
+With StenoTutor you can learn to stenotype on your QWERTY keyboard, also thanks to [Plover](https://github.com/plover/plover), an open source application which transforms your QWERTY keyboard in a stenograph, while still mantaining full control over your operating system.

 StenoTutor is a free software available for GNU/Linux, Windows and Mac (not tested on Mac, please let me know if it works), and requires a recent Java runtime installed and Plover 2.4.x installed and running.
 It is coded in Processing IDE 2.x.